 - avg_top_rank – This is the average DA for #1-5 Rank DA values (columns e-i).

 - kd_divisor – A KD less than or equal to 50 should get a boost.
-If there is at least one top-5 DA of less than 50, the ranking will be twice as high as keywords without.
+If at least one top-5 has a DA of less than 50, the rank will be twice as high.

 - base_points – I give all keywords 10k starting points.

-- kd_weight – This calculation uses kd_divisor to calculate a ratio that promotes lower KD keywords.
+- kd_weight – This calculation uses kd_divisor in a ratio that favors lower KD keywords.

 - volume_weight – Volume matters but only up to 7k visits.
-Anything more is superfluous.
+Anything more means nothing.

-- cpc_weight – Generally, higher CPC means higher paying customers.
-I consider anything more than $10 is overkill.
+- cpc_weight – Higher CPC can mean higher paying customers.
+More than $10 is overkill.

 - complete_formula – A copy-paste version of this formula for Google Sheets.

 Once you have that ranking, it is time to sort your list.
-Remember you should rank them from best score to worst score.
-Google Sheets allows you to sort the sheet by any column effortlessly.
+Remember, you should rank them from the best score to the worst.
+Google Sheets allows you to sort the sheet by any column easily.
 Here is what my example looks like after sorting: